BurandonC/Web-Scraper/README.md

 # Web-Scraper
-Learning how to create a Web Scraper that goes through Amazon
+Learning how to create a Web Scraper that calls on Google's Weather API